markwk/qs_mind_map/readme.md

 -  [Awesome Quantified Self](https://github.com/woop/awesome-quantified-self) - a curated directory of QS resources, apps and more.
 - [Markwk.com](http://www.markwk.com) - an on-going blogging project on self-tracking and the data-driven life.

+# Feedback?
+Thoughts?
+Contributions?

+While the term "quantified self" might not be the most popular or even the most descriptive, I find it's the most accessible and used today.
+Personally, I prefer a more neutral expression like "data-driven" that encompasses the facets of using data to drive decision making and relationship with our reality, world and bodies.

+For now, this is my way of conceptualizing the quantified self space.
+Got an idea, feedback, thought or contribution?
+Post something in the issue queue or fork this project and come up with your own mind map of QS!